WbSun723/tbmalt/docs/source/developer_guide.rst

 --------
 Although similar to docstrings, comments should be written to aid other developers rather than the end user.
 It is important that comments are detailed enough to allow a new developer to jump-in at any part of the code and quickly understand exactly what is going on.
-To this end, a one-line -- one-comment policy is enforce; i.e. a comment should be provided for each line of code explaining its action, even those whose purpose may appear obvious.
-Any none-standard programming choices should also be justified, e.g. why an obscure set of instructions was used.
-Some lines of code may go uncommented if they are detailed in the previous comment (comment stacking).
-While this rule is not rigorously enforced, code that abuses comment stacking may be rejected.
+Comments must be provided for non-trivial lines of code, none-standard programming choices, etc.
+Comments become particularly important when performing tensor operations.
+Any sections of code that is not sufficiently commented will be rejected as it is not maintainable.
 Comments are subject to the same column width restrictions as docstrings, i.e. 80 characters including the new-line and indentation characters, some exceptions are permitted if they improves readability.
 Comments can include UTF-8 characters and cite references in the docstring if needed.
 Code that follows a mathematical procedure from a paper or book should include the relevant equations in the comments to clarify what is being done in a step by step manner.
 Any deviations from the reference source should also be clearly stated and justified.

 Module Structure
 ----------------
-Module level variables
+Encoding, module docstring, imports, setup, module-level variables, code, secondary module-level variables (i.e those that depend on the functions/classes present).

 Paradigmatic Structure